 Meritage Homes is a leading designer and builder of single-family detached homes based on the number of home closings.
 We primarily build in the historically highgrowth regions of the western and southern United States and offer a variety of homes that are designed to appeal to a wide range of homebuyers, including first-time, move-up, active adult and luxury.
-We have operations in three regions: West, Central and East, which are comprised of seven states: Arizona, California, Nevada, Texas, Colorado, Florida, and the Carolinas.
+We have operations in three regions: West, Central and East, which are comprised of eight states: Arizona, California, Texas, Colorado, Florida, North Carolina, South Carolina and Tennessee.
 Operations within the Carolinas include the Raleigh and Charlotte metropolitan areas, with some Charlotte communities located across the border into South Carolina.
 These three regions are our principal business segments.
 Please refer to Note 12 of the consolidated financial statements for information regarding our operating and reporting segments.

-Our homebuilding and marketing activities are conducted under the Meritage Homes brand, except for Arizona and Texas where we also operate under the name Monterey Homes.
-At December 31, 2012, we were actively selling homes in 158 communities, with base prices ranging from approximately\$107,000 to \$752,000.
+Our homebuilding and marketing activities are conducted under the Meritage Homes brand.
+We also operate under the name Monterey Homes in some locations and in Tennessee we operate as Phillips Builders.
+At December 31, 2013, we were actively selling homes in 188 communities, with base prices ranging from approximately\$130,000 to \$1,000,000.